Pet Doors for Sliding Glass Doors

 4. A great idea is to use a 'Charley Bar'.
 The Charley Bar mounts behind the sliding glass door on the jamb and locks the sliding glass door against the pet door.
 You don't need a pet door to use a Charley Bar.
 They're frequently used just to improve the security of a sliding glass door.
 When used with a pet door, the Charley Bar has an important added benefit.
 The pressure applied is near the center of the sliding glass door which results in more even pressure between the sliding door and the pet door.
 This, in turn, helps make a tighter seal between the two and reduces the chance of a leak.

 A - After fitting your pet, be sure the remaining opening in your sliding door fits you.
-If it's tight, look for a panel with a higher aspect ratio for the flap.
+If it's tight and this situation displeases you, look for a panel with a higher aspect ratio for the flap.
 For example, why get a 14" x 23" flap if your pet can easily use a 12" x 23"?
 You just saved two inches.
 Or you can put a pet door directly through the glass of your sliding glass door: See Pet Doors "Through The Glass" Category Page..

 A - A sideways sliding window is just like a sliding glass door but shorter.
 So you'll be purchasing a panel pet door built 'custom height undersize'.

 Secondly, the height you are specifying will be unusual enough that it must be a final sale--no return after manufacture.
-You will find these undersized units at the For Windows category page.
+You will find these undersized units on the For Windows category page.

-Custom height orders must be in writing.
-Easiest way is to order directly from the web site.
+Custom height orders must be in writing, so the easiest way is to order directly from the web site.

 If your window slides up and down then you'll want a pet door for a sash window which is designed for that specific window type.
 A number of models are available at the For Windows category page.